Wadjemup Lighthouse: Original tower

 The tower's completed height was 3 m shorter than the design, and commissioning was finally completed in 1851 when the revolving lamp and clockwork mechanism were fitted.
 Unusually for the period, as most lighthouse lamps and mechanisms came from England, the machinery for the revolving catoptric light was designed and built in Fremantle.
 Assistant Surveyor-General Augustus Gregory designed the mechanism which comprised two sets of three oil-burning lamps, each with a silvered parabolic reflector.
-In 1850, a contract was let to Alfred Carson to construct the revolving apparatus at a cost of £43.
+In 1850, a contract was let to Alfred Carson to construct the revolving apparatus.
 The official opening on 1 June 1851 coincided with the twenty-second anniversary of the Colony and the opening of another lighthouse at Arthur Head.

 The light was visible for 18 nmi and had a characteristic five-second flash followed by a 55-second eclipse.
 The entire apparatus rotated once every two minutes.
 It was operated by a clockwork mechanism and the lamps consumed 3 gallons of coconut oil per week.
 In 1862, colza oil, and later in the century, kerosene were used as fuel.
 The octagonal lantern was 3.4 m high, and glazed with 160 panes of 3/8 in thick glass.

 The Argus reported on 31 July 1851:

-"The light will consist of two groups of three powerful lamps each; the whole revolving once in two minutes, and showing a flash of light of five seconds' duration every minute, with intervals of 55 seconds of darkness.
-The centre of the light is 197 feet above high water level, and at the height of 18-feet may be seen in clear weather at a distance of 7 leagues."